-Our marketing expenses, which are substantially variable in nature, increased year-over-year in for the first quarter of 2024 three and six months ended June 30, 2024, compared to the three and six months ended June 30, 2023, to help drive additional gross bookings and revenues.
-Marketing expenses as a percentage of total gross bookings decreased year-over-year in the first second quarter of 2024 due to year-over-year increases in performance marketing ROIs and were higher than in the mix of direct traffic.
-Performance marketing ROIs were higher in the first quarter of 2024 versus the first second quarter of 2023 due primarily to an increase in part brand marketing expenses.
-Performance marketing expenses as a percentage of gross bookings in the second quarter of 2024 were in line with the second quarter of 2023 as an increase in the share of room rights booked by consumers coming directly to our ongoing efforts platforms was offset by increased spend in social media channels and lower performance marketing ROIs due to improve the efficiency of our marketing spend. changes in paid traffic mix.
+Our marketing expenses, which are substantially variable in nature, increased for the three and six nine months ended June 30, 2024 September 30, 2024, compared to the three and six nine months ended June 30, 2023 September 30, 2023, to help drive additional gross bookings and revenues.
+Marketing expenses as a percentage of total gross bookings in the second quarter of 2024 three and nine months ended September 30, 2024 were higher lower than in the second quarter of 2023 three and nine months ended September 30, 2023 due primarily to an increase in brand marketing expenses.
+Performance marketing expenses as a percentage of gross bookings in the second quarter of 2024 were in line with the second quarter of 2023 as an increase in the share of room nights booked by consumers coming directly to our platforms was and higher performance marketing ROIs, partially offset by increased spend in social media channels and lower performance marketing ROIs due to changes in paid traffic mix, channels.